-Simulated data have shown that when data are constructed according to a stochastic, 319 MARkov True and ERror model (MARTER) model, the TE fitting model achieves a good 320 fit (TE independence) and tests of iid in responses are violated (Birnbaum & Wan, 2020).
-321 The TE model accurately recovered the steady state probabilities implied by the Markov 322 transition matrix used to generate the data, and TE analysis correctly diagnosed whether 323 a transitive or intransitive model had been used to generate the data.
-The simulations 324 included cases where the methods of WST, TI, and of Regenwetter, et al. (2011) were 325 unable to distinguish whether a transitive or intransitive model had been used.
-326
+in TE models, "TE independence" (error independence) should be satisfied in this model.
+331 Simulated data have shown that when data are constructed according to a stochastic, 332 MARkov True and ERror model (MARTER) model, the TE fitting model achieves a good 333 fit (TE independence), and tests of iid in responses are violated (Birnbaum & Wan, 2020).
+334 The TE model accurately recovered the steady state probabilities implied by the Markov 335 transition matrix used to generate the data, and TE analysis correctly diagnosed whether 336 a transitive or intransitive model had been used to generate the data.
+The simulations 337 included cases where the methods of WST, TI, and of Regenwetter, et al. (2011) were 338 unable to distinguish whether a transitive or intransitive model had generated the data.
+339 mixture of true preference patterns.
+Although response independence need not be satisfied